MicrosoftDocs/powerbi-docs/articles/powerbi-service-aggregates.md

 1. In report Editing view, add the measure to a visualization.

 2. Find that field in the Visualizations pane, right-click, and select the aggregate type you need.
+If you don't see the aggregation you need, contact the dataset owner.
+It could be an issue with how the field was categorized by the owner.

     ![](media/powerbi-service-change-the-aggregation-in-a-chart/aggregate_new.png)

->[AZURE.NOTE] The options available in the dropdown will vary depending on the field selected.
+>[AZURE.NOTE] The options available in the dropdown will vary depending on 1) the field selected and 2) the way that field was categorized by the dataset owner.

 Some of the options that may be available for aggregating a field: